• Tue. Apr 28th, 2026

 THE OLDEST KNOWN CAT GRAVE

-The remains of a cat buried with a human at a 9,500-year-old grave at Shillourokampos has changed both the Neolithic and Cypriot historical narratives.
-This has also pushed back the earliest known feline-human association significantly, far preceding Ancient Egypt.
+The remains of a cat buried with a human in a 9,500-year-old grave at Shillourokampos have changed both the Neolithic and Cypriot historical narratives.
+This has also pushed back the earliest known feline-human association, far preceding Ancient Egypt.
 Shillourokampos now represents the oldest known evidence of human domestication of cats, and together with some new genetic evidence, it places the domestication of the cat in a completely different context.

 SOME UNIQUE CHARACTERISTICS